zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 The Amazon Bedrock connector requires Mendix Studio Pro version 9.24.2 or above.

-To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS Authentication connector version 3.0.0 or higher](https://marketplace.mendix.com/link/component/120333).
+To authenticate with Amazon Web Service (AWS), you must install and configure the [AWS Authentication connector version 3.0.0 or higher](https://marketplace.mendix.com/link/component/120333).
 It is crucial for the Amazon Bedrock connector to function correctly.
 For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/modules/aws/aws-authentication/).

-You must also install the [GenAI Commons version 2.0.0 or higher](/appstore/modules/genai/commons/).
+You must have the latest [GenAI Commons](/appstore/modules/genai/commons/) version, available in the [GenAI for Mendix](https://marketplace.mendix.com/link/component/227931) bundle.
 To make integration of generative AI capabilities as easy as possible, the Amazon Bedrock connector depends on the generic domain model and operations provided by the GenAI Commons module.

+To ensure that your app can connect to Bedrock, you must also [install](https://marketplace.mendix.com/link/component/1011) and [configure the Encryption module](/appstore/modules/encryption/#configuration).

 ### Licensing and Cost